UAE Weather: Temperatures To Drop To 7Oc In Some Areas Fair To Partly Cloudy Day Ahead

-The weather today is expected to be fair in general and partly cloudy at times, with low clouds set to appear over the coastal regions and islands, as per a forecast by the National Centre of Meteorology.
+The weather today is expected to be fair in general and partly cloudy at times, with low clouds appearing eastward, as per a forecast by the National Centre of Meteorology.

-Weather conditions will get humid by night and Saturday morning with a probability of mist formation over some coastal and internal areas.
+Weather conditions are likely to get humid by night and Tuesday morning with a probability of fog or mist formation over some internal areas.

 Light to moderate winds are set to blow.
-The sea will be slight in the Arabian Gulf and in Oman Sea.
+The sea will be slight to moderate in the Arabian Gulf and slight in the Oman Sea.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Lowest temperature is expected to drop to 7oC in mountainous parts of the country, with the highest reaching 29oC in internal areas of the country.
+Lowest temperature is expected to drop to 7oC in mountainous parts of the country, with the highest reaching 30oc in internal areas.

 ALSO READ: